 The PowerShield Hub is used to connect external sensors for measuring string current and ambient temperature and has an on board ambient humidity sensor.
-Each Hub can read from one Current Transducer and up to two Ambient Temperature probes.
-It also has two Dry Contact inputs that can be used to read the state of external devices.
+Each Hub can read from up to two Current Transducers (depending on model) and up to two Ambient Temperature probes.
+It also has up to two Dry Contact inputs (depending on model) that can be used to read the state of external devices.